 What is Lewisia?

-Lewisia is hardy in United States Department of Agriculture zones 3 to 8.
-There are several species available and this native of North America performs well in alpine gardens, rockeries, planters or even in amongst a gravel path.
+Lewisia is hardy in USDA zones 3 to 8.
+There are several species available and this native of North America performs well in alpine gardens, rockeries, planters, or even along a gravel path.

 Lewisia Plant Info

 This low profiled plant has a moderate growth rate and perennial status in all but the coldest and hottest zones.
 Some forms are deciduous and prefer bright sunlight while the evergreen varieties can thrive in partial sun.